 US new home sales fall more than expected in January

-[WASHINGTON] Sales of new US single-family homes fell more than expected in January, suggesting the housing market weakness persisted early in the first quarter, despite a moderation in mortgage rates.
+SALES of new US single-family homes fell more than expected in January, suggesting that the housing market weakness persisted early in the first quarter, despite a moderation in mortgage rates.

 Economists polled by Reuters had forecast new home sales, which account for about 11 per cent of housing market sales, slipping 0.6 per cent to a pace of 620,000 units in January.

 The release of the January new home sales report was delayed by a 35-day partial shutdown of the federal government that ended on Jan 25.
-February's new home sales report, which was scheduled for release on March 25, will now be published on March 29.
+February's new home sales report, which was scheduled for release on March 25, will now be published four days later on March 29.

+New home sales in the South, which accounts for the bulk of transactions, tumbled 15.1 per cent in January.
+Sales dropped 11.4 per cent in the North-east.

+Sales in the Midwest plunged 28.6 per cent to the lowest level since January 2014.
+But sales rose 27.8 per cent in the West to a 10-month high.